learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 automatically assigns the "origin" alias to the url you clone from, and uses whatever branch is specified as the "main" branch for that repo.

+As you work through the labs in this program, you should always:

+1. **fork** the lab's repo to your GitHub account, and
+2. **clone** that fork down to your local machine.

+As long as you always fork before you clone, it should be safe to run `git push`.

-Anytime you want to verify that you're pushing to the right repo, you can run the following command:
+If you want to verify that you're pushing to the right repo, you can use the `git remote` command and include the `-v` flag:

 ```console
 $ git remote -v